coolkaja/Capp-hotkeys/README.md

 t goes back three pages.

 # AdministrationManageCourseTemplates
-1 activates the "search" button.
+1 activates the "zoeken" button.
-2 activates the "more search options" button.
+2 activates the "meer" button.
 3 adds a new sjabloon.

 # AdministrationManageELearningModules